sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 - [ ] The final reveal explains the clue chain clearly.
 - [ ] The `.txt` copy/paste file is easy for users to understand.
 - [ ] The social description file is spoiler-free.
+- [ ] Hidden Trail Mysteries branding appears in the public welcome.
+- [ ] Hidden Trail Games and the tagline appear in the generated public prompt where appropriate.
+- [ ] The reference image prompts include spoiler-free Hidden Trail Mysteries branding.
+- [ ] The brand contact email appears in metadata, public prompt wrapper, social file, and reference image prompts.
 - [ ] The TikTok captions and hashtags are ready to use.
 - [ ] The public `.txt` welcome tells the user to start by saying a difficulty level plus “Let’s begin,” such as “Easy.
 Let’s begin.”
 - [ ] After reference cards are generated or provided, the AI automatically begins the story and ends with a clear player handoff.